juanc004/Data-Processing/CONTRIBUTING.md

 # Contributing to CSV Data Preprocessing Script

-...
+## Pull Request Process

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes.
-Submit a pull request for review.
+4. Submit a pull request for review.